tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### AmendmentMethod

 - Name: bdqffdq:AmendmentMethod
-- Definition: A data quality SolutionsConcept that relates an Amendment to its Specifications.
+- Definition: A data quality bdqffdq:SolutionsConcept that relates a bdqffdq:Amendment to its bdqffdq:Specifications.
 - SubClass Of: AmendmentConcept; DataQualityMethod

 ********************